stevector/auto_pilot_demo_update/README.md

 # autopilot_demo_update
-A dummy composer package for demo purposes.
+A dummy composer package for demo purposes